-- Traditional medical coverage subject to the deductible Under Traditional medical coverage, you must first use your annual Medical Fund and then satisfy your deductible of \$1,000 for Self Only enrollment, \$2,000 for Self Plus One enrollment or \$2,000 for Self and Family enrollment.
-Once you have satisfied your deductible, the Plan generally pays 85% of the cost for in-network care and 60% for out-of-network care. - Catastrophic protection for out-ofpocket expenses When you use network providers, your annual maximum for out-of-pocket expenses (deductible and coinsurance) for covered services is limited to \$4,000 for Self Only, \$6,850 for Self Plus One, or \$6,850 for Self and Family enrollment.
-If you use nonnetwork providers, your out-of-pocket maximum is \$5,000 for Self Only, \$10,000 for Self Plus One, or\$10,000 for Self and Family enrollment.
-The Self Plus One or Self and Family out-of-pocket maximum must be satisfied by one or more family members before the plan will begin to cover eligible medical expenses at 100%.
+Catastrophic protection for out-of-pocket expenses

+When you use network providers, your annual maximum for out-of-pocket expenses (deductibles, coinsurance and copayments) for covered services is limited to \$4,000 for Self Only, \$6,850 for Self Plus One or \$6,850 for Self and Family enrollment.
+If you use non-network providers, your out-of-pocket maximum is \$5,000 for Self Only, \$10,000 for Self Plus One or \$10,000 for Self and Family enrollment.
 However, certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as expenses in excess of the Plan's allowable amount or benefit maximum).
-Refer to Section 4 Your catastrophic protection out-of-pocket maximum and CDHP Section 5 Traditional medical coverage subject to the deductible for more details.
+Refer to Section 4 Your catastrophic protection out-of-pocket maximum and HDHP Section 5 Traditional medical coverage subject to the deductible for more details.